 Table 3.
-Planning Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Transportation and safety stakeholder committee is in place and meets regularly OCCASIONAL PRACTICE WAMPO Health & Safety Commite e and WAMPO Bike/Ped Commit ee meet regularly.
-The City of Wichita meet regularly with USD259 (Public School) and have weekly updates with WPD.
+Planning Γ T 1 Benchmark State of Opportun ities to Build Upon Challenges Solutions Transportation and safety stakeholder committee is in place and meets regularly Practice Commite Bike/Ped regularly The City of regularly School) a Health & Safety e and WAMPO Commit ee meet of Wichita meet with USD259 (Public nd have weekly with WPD.
 No one has pushed for it in the past.
-People do not know about the commit ees.
-Consider highlighting specific commite es or providing brief updates on all commite es in WAMPO communications like the quarterly newslete r.
-Stakeholder committee is representative of the community NOT PRACTICED Bike and Ped Commit ee includes members of the bike community and general population.
+People do not know about the commit ees. - Consider highlighting specific commite es or providing brief updates on all commite es in WAMPO communications like the quarterly newslete r.
+Stakeholder committee is representative of the community PRACTICED includes Ped Commit ee members of the bike ity and general on.
 In response to "success" noted, another stakeholder commented that the Bike and Ped Commit ee is not diverse or representative of the full community.
 Can be challenging getting everyone up to speed.
 Getting people engaged is difficult in general right now.
 Identifying who to involve and reaching them.
 Each commit ee conducts annual self-review of membership and participation to identify critical gaps in representation and develop outreach strategy to recruit new members.
-Targets to achieve significant declines in severe crashes are set NOJ/ PRACTICED ■ MPO & DOT have targets.
-MPO & DOT have targets, but the public is not aware.
+Targets to achieve significant declines in severe crashes are set PRACTICED MPO & D OT have targets. • MPO & DOT have targets, but the public is not aware.
 Safety conflicts (example provided of a bike lane being suggested on a major arterial).

 Table 3.
-Planning Continued Benchmark State of Practice Opportunities to Build Upon Challenges Solutions The public is aware of/engaged in transportation safety efforts NOT PRACTICES City shares where/when targeted PD enforcement is happening.
-The City's bike/ped advisory board engages the public.
-Reaching a broader audience.
-Getting people to pay ate ntion to information and care.
-Use infographics to communicate the safety story and consistently communicate with the public.
-Plans reflect input from the public and stakeholders on safety needs OCCASIONAL PRACTICE NOT PRACTICED Plans consider public input (desires for separated bike facilities).
+Planning - 1 Benchmark State of Opportunities to Build Upon Challenges Solutions The public is aware of/engaged in transportation safety efforts Practice • City shares where/when targeted PD enforcement is happening.
+The City's bike/ped advisory board engages the public. • Reaching a broader audience.
+Getting people to pay ate ntion to information and care. • Use infographics to communicate the safety story and consistently communicate with the public.
+Plans reflect input from the public and stakeholders on safety needs • Plans consider public input (desires for separated bike facilities).
 Wichita and Derby - plans document public input.
 Not a lot of public participation in WAMPO plans.
-And very litl e input on Derby plans.
-Identify and build relationships with community gatekeepers and work with them to reach a wider audience.
-Plans assess current safety policies, guidelines, and standards OCCASIONAL PRACTICE WAMPO plans do have these.
+And very litl e input on Derby plans. • Identify and build relationships with community gatekeepers and work with them to reach a wider audience.
+Plans assess current safety policies, guidelines, and standards PRACTICE • WAMPO plans do have these.
 They all must meet KDOT and federal requirements.
 Road diet guidance is reflected in current policies.
-Local road safety plans are not yet complete throughout region.
-WAMPO look for more opportunities to share/communicate current policies, guidelines, and standards with local communities and the public.
-Plans discuss safety implementation OCCASIONAL PRACTICE Comment that this may be an institutionalized practice - always in plans.
+Local road safety plans are not yet complete throughout region. • WAMPO look for more opportunities to share/communicate current policies, guidelines, and standards with local communities and the public.
+Plans discuss safety implementation GCCASIONAL Comment that this may be an institutionalized practice - always in plans.
 Most plans give implementation options.
 Some ate ndees questioned if implementation is really happening.
 Conduct review of past plans' implementation items and assess what has and has not advanced.
 Identify challenges and ways to address them for items not advancing.
-Plans identify a comprehensive set of projects and strategies, time ranges, and prioritization criteria OCCASIONAL PRACTICE Not a lot of money targeted specifically at safety.
-Ensure the CSAP and recommendations within consider all potential funding sources, including new funding opportunities through the IIJA/BIL.
+Plans identify a comprehensive set of projects and strategies, time ranges, and prioritization criteria PRACTICE • Not a lot of money targeted specifically at safety. • Ensure the CSAP and recommendations within consider all potential funding sources, including new funding opportunities through the IIJA/BIL.